-In many ways, 2017 is looking up for financial institutions.
+In many ways, 2017 is looking positive for financial institutions.
 Quarterly net income is trending upward, lending is up, the stock market is up, unemployment is down, interest rates have started to rise, etc.

 Treasury Secretary nominee Steve Mnuchin, a former head of Goldman Sachs’ mortgage-backed securities desk, banker, hedge fund manager and film financier, was no doubt a strange choice for a candidate who bashed Wall Street on the campaign trail and warned that Goldman Sachs controlled rivals Ted Cruz and Hillary Clinton.
 He also represents a sea change for a federal government that has regulated banks more stringently in the wake of the financial crisis and focused on limiting corporate tax avoidance over trimming rates.